iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Linear Regression.md

 ### Extrapolation

-- Making predictions outside the range of data.
+- Making predictions outside the range of data due to the presence of outliers.

 ![Extrapolation](Image/Extrapolation.png)